 - Digital communicator.
 This type of security alarm has a dedicated phone line that can only make outgoing calls.
 If your alarm goes off, it calls the ARC and sends it a secure data packet.
 The ARC team then contact registered key-holders or the police.
 The main downside of this type of system is that if the line is cut, the alarm can’t call out.

 - Dual path signalling.
 These security systems are exactly the same as the previous type, but they also have a backup signal path to default to if there are any problems on the primary line.

-Monitored alarm systems offer greater security and peace of mind, and are especially suited for remote properties or those that are vacated for long periods of time.
+Monitored alarm systems offer greater security and peace of mind, and are especially suited to remote properties or those that are vacated for long periods of time.
 However, you will have to pay an annual fee to the ARC, an annual maintenance contract for the alarm installer, and other fees like phone line rental.